 8.6 Apart from cutting blade a powerful hardened and tempered cutting saw shall be provided optionally as per requirement of the customer to cut higher diameter of branches easily and effectively.

 8.7 Long reach tree pruner is a new kind of pruner that cuts the branches easily and effortlessly.
-It can be extended optionally as per requirement of the customer up to 4 m.
-Fig. 6 shows the closed and open position of cutting blade.
+It can be extended optionally as per requirement of the customer up to 4 m, Fig. 6 shows the closed and open position of cutting blade.

-8.8 Cutting capacity of the pruner should be to cut branches of diameter 10 to 22 mm.
+8.8 Cutting capacity of the pruner should be to cut branches of diameter 10 mm to 22 mm.

 9 TESTS